-United Way’s Education Initiative is working through:
+United Way’s Education Initiative is working to:

 Announcement: Dolly Parton's Imagination Library

+We’re also pleased to share that management of the program has transitioned to other, local organizations in the Granite Falls and Lake Stevens communities.
 See below for community-specific information.
 You can also learn more about the Imagination Library program at www.imaginationlibrary.com.

 Granite Falls Community:

 Management has transitioned to Lutheran Community Services NW – Lake Stevens Family Center.